The Best Day in the Life of an Investment Banking Analyst

 I get to ramble on for awhile while the CFO listens intently.
 Afterward I proceed to run around telling all my peers of my accomplishment.

 9:00 PM – Go home extremely early and watch a TNT rerun of “A Perfect Day.”
-Don’t get me wrong, I’m a huge fan of Rob Lowe and The West Wing, but this movie… just wasn’t good, even for a made-for-TV movie.
+I’m a huge fan of Rob Lowe and The West Wing, but this movie… just wasn’t good, even for a made-for-TV movie.

-It is a fitting title though, even if my day wasn’t quite perfect.
+But it is a fitting title, even if my day wasn’t quite perfect.

 Are you living the dream?